What is an air switch?

 Garbage disposal air switches aren’t costly.
 They are available within a price range of 20 to 60 bucks.
 When compared o the safety and convenience they offer it is not a price at all.

-The installation process for air switches is pretty simple, and it may take up to 15 minutes including the time to drill a hole on the countertop.
+Air switches are also called countertop switches and sink top switches since they are mostly installed on the countertop.
+The installation process is pretty simple, and it may take up to 15 minutes including the time to drill a hole on the countertop.

 Here is a 7 step guide to install a garbage disposal air switch;